 - Instruct the patient to take a deep breath, cough, and expectorate into a sterile container

-- Immediately close the container, label, and place in a biohazard bag
+- Immediately close the container, label it, and place it in a biohazard bag

 - Provide mouth care for the patient